 Blueberries are one of the easiest fruits to grow in your garden.
 They don't take up much space, can be grown in containers, and are quite attractive.
 Plus, you'll never have to overpay for a pint of flavorless blueberries at the supermarket again.

 In addition to being an excellent food plant, blueberry bushes are rather pretty.
 Their glossy, dark green leaves turn bright red in fall.
 Small white or pink flowers turn into white berries that turn a bit bluer, day by day.
 Add them to a shrub border, mixed bed, or pots on your porch or patio.

 Where to Grow Blueberries

-Blueberries are hardy in zones two through eight.
+Blueberries are hardy in zones 2 through 8.
 They are best grown in full sun for optimal fruiting, but will also tolerate partial shade.
 They grow well as part of a mixed shrub border, in a raised bed, or even in containers.